lost-scripts/.github/ENVIRONMENT.md

 function deploy() { # GitHub Pages deployment using 'gh-pages' branch just for that...
-	echo "WARNING: Branch 'gh-pages' will be overwritten locally and remotely!" read -p "Are you sure you want to deploy Pages? (y/n) " -n 1 -r echo # (optional) move to a new line if [[ $REPLY =~ ^[Yy]$ ]]
+	echo "WARNING: Branch 'gh-pages' will be overwritten locally and remotely!" read -p "Are you sure you want to commit all changes and deploy Pages? (y/n) " -n 1 -r echo # (optional) move to a new line if [[ $REPLY =~ ^[Yy]$ ]]
 	then
 		current_branch=$(git branch --show-current)
+		#cp -f README.md docs/index.html # Copy & Rename Method (3 lines): Copy README.md and paste it as index.html in docs folder
+		#git add -A # Stage all changes (instead of: git add docs/index.html?)
+		#git commit -m "Predeployment commit: ensure main has index.html current contents"
 		git checkout gh-pages
 		git reset --hard main
 		git push origin gh-pages -f